smartdust-me/docs/docs/ios-appium.md

 ### Smartdust CLI client
 Download, install and test run the Smartdust CLI client according to our [tutorial](https://smartdust.atlassian.net/wiki/spaces/SMARTDUST/pages/967049221/CLI+client).
-It will enable Jenkins to connect to headlessly connect to test devices.
+It will enable Jenkins to headlessly connect to test devices.

 You should be able to list connected iOS devices by calling `idevice_id -l`.
 After that, check if `ideviceinstaller` works by installing your .ipa app on an iPhone connected via the Smartdust CLI client.